top of page

 Xaali O'Reilly Berkeley

-Postdoctoral researcher at the Universitat Autònoma de Barcelona (Spain)
+Postdoctoral researcher at the Universitat Autònoma de Barcelona & CREAF

 More generally...

-With broad interests that span the various disciplines within evolutionary biology and ecology, I am particularly interested in the ecological and evolutionary processes that drive species interactions – and vice versa.
+With broad interests that span the various disciplines within ecology and evolutionary biology, I am particularly interested in the processes that structure ecosystems and biotic interactions.

 The diversity and inherent complexity of tropical forests appeal to me especially, and I have over seven years of field experience in the Ecuadorian Amazon and the Andean cloud forest, as well as a smattering of experience in Malagasy littoral forest, Western-Mediterranean terrestrial habitats, and Polish primeval forest.